LofiWireframesProduct DesignUI Kits January 1, 2024

 As I travel around a city, I receive a notification.

-I thought more about this some more and realized, I wouldn’t want to get notifications when I’m driving around town.
-For a better user experience, the user must be traveling at a walking speed to receieve a Drop notification.
+The more I thought about it, the more edge cases surfaced.
+First one: I definitely wouldn’t want notifications pinging me while I’m driving around town.
+So — the user must be traveling at a walking speed to receive a Drop notification.
+One constraint, and suddenly the use case snaps into focus.

 lofi-1